Last Updated: March 29, 2021

-In addition to the direct efforts of our employees, the Caterpillar Foundation is committing $8.5 million to support communities, including underserved populations, who are affected by the virus.
+In addition to the direct efforts of our employees, the Caterpillar Foundation has also committed $10 million to directly support global COVID-19 response activities and help organizations that have been impacted.
 The investment is intended to have a global impact supporting the world’s most pressing needs by partnering with United Nations Foundation and the World Health Organization Solidarity Response Fund.
 At the same time, we’re supporting local communities by engaging facilities to donate to local charities in an effort to create the biggest impact in our own backyards, including providing millions of meals for people in need.

 In addition, the Foundation is partnering with organizations to provide resources to hospitals, medical staff and patients, as well as enabling online STEM and coding education for youth impacted by school closures.
-The Foundation is also expanding its existing U.S. Matching Gifts Program to provide a 2:1 match on employee and retiree donations to eligible nonprofits.
+The Foundation also expanded its existing U.S. Matching Gifts Program for a limited time to provide a 2:1 match on employee and retiree donations to eligible nonprofits.
 Due to the incredible outpouring of support from employees and retirees, the Foundation raised its initial matching gift cap from $1 million to a total of $2.5 million.
 From foodbanks to hospitals to educational and international development organizations, these gifts are making a difference.
 We continue to impact our communities that have been hit by COVID-19 through the Foundation’s year-round match of our employee and retirees’ generous donations.

 We know the work has changed during the global COVID-19 pandemic.
 We’re here to help with resources like dealer and customer support information, financial assistance, online tools and more.